-SW 361-60 Child Welfare Spring 2022
+SW 361-60 Child Welfare Spring 2023

 Course Title: SW 361-60 Child Welfare

 Location: Online Learning

-Professor: Ramon Royce, LMSW Office: Expedition Hall 13
+Professor: Ramon Royce, LMSW

+Office: Expedition Hall 13

-Office Hours: Tuesdays 09:30 am - 11:00 am, and Wednesdays 09:30 am - 11:00 am ensure I will be there!
+Office Hours: Diffice Hours: Tuesdays $09:30 \text{ am} - 11:00 \text{ am}$, and Wednesdays $09:30 \text{ am} - 11:00 \text{ am}$

 Also available by appointment

-Please note that it is best to email a day before to ensure that I will be in the office.
-Due to my IV-E duties, I often have to be in the field for meetings and this sometimes conflicts with posted office hours or I have scheduled meetings in the office.
-Please email me ahead of time (and wait for a confirmation from me) if you would like to meet during office hours to
+Please note that it is best to email a day before to ensure that I

+will be in the office.
+Due to my IV-E duties, I often have to be in the field for

+meetings and this sometimes conflicts with posted office hours or I have

+scheduled meetings in the office.
+Please email me ahead of time (and wait for

+a confirmation from me) if you would like to meet during office hours to

+ensure I will be there!

 E-mail: rbroyce@lcsc.edu